David Williams (footballer, born 1955): Welsh international

-It was during his time with Norwich in Division 1 that he played five times for Wales.
-In 1988, he also coached the Wales national football team as caretaker manager, including a 1−3 loss against Yugoslavia, prior to the appointment of Terry Yorath.
+It was during his time with Norwich in Division 1 that he played five times for the Wales national team.
+In 1988, he also coached Wales as caretaker manager, including a 3–1 loss against Yugoslavia, prior to the appointment of Terry Yorath.

-Management and coaching
+Managerial and coaching career

 In July 1992 Williams was appointed assistant manager at AFC Bournemouth.
+He also made one appearance as a player towards the end of the 1992–93 season.
 In February 1994 he took on the same position at Everton before becoming reserve team coach at Leeds United.
 After completing a youth team coaching role at Manchester United in 2002, he spent some time as a driving instructor in Harrogate, returning to Norwich to as Assistant Academy Manager in the summer of 2004.

 In addition to his role at Carrow Road, he also coached the Welsh international youth sides as assistant to Brian Flynn.
 In May 2007 at the age of 52 Williams left Norwich and retired from club coaching though continued his involvement with the Welsh youth squads.
 He briefly became assistant manager of the Welsh team when Flynn was appointed caretaker in September 2010.

 In February 2013, soon after Flynn had been made manager of Doncaster Rovers, he appointed Williams as his assistant.
-Williams left the role at the end of the 2012/13 season.
+Williams left the role at the end of the 2012–13 season.